skychatorg/skychat/README.md

 ### Application setup

+By default, the application will be listening to `localhost:8080` and assume it is accessed from `http://localhost:8080`.
 In order to customize the domain name of your SkyChat application, you will need to edit the `.env.json` file.
 The fields in the .env.json contain private information related to the application.

 The semantic of these fields are defined below: